Ed Pastilong

-Edward Pastilong (born 1943) is a former American football player, coach, and college athletics administrator.
+Edward Pastilong (born 1943) is an American former football player, coach, and college athletics administrator.
 He served as the athletic director at West Virginia University from 1989 to 2010.

 Early life

 Pastilong was born in Moundsville, West Virginia.
 He played football as a quarterback at West Virginia University from 1963 to 1965.
 In those three seasons, Pastilong threw for 728 yards, six touchdowns, and eight interceptions.
 In 1966, Pastilong received his bachelor's degree from WVU West Virginia physical education and earned a master's degree soon after.

-Pastilong then moved on to coach football at Scott High in Madison, West Virginia and then at Salem College from 1969 to 1975.
+Pastilong then moved on to coach football at Scott High in Madison, West Virginia and then at Salem College from 1970 to 1974.
 During his football tenure at Salem, his team won more games than any other West Virginia Intercollegiate Athletic Conference team during that period.
 He was also the school's dean of health and physical education from 1972 to 1975.